matthewjenifer/customchordgenerator_v1/README.md

 ## Compatibility

-* Output JSON files are 100% compatible with Native Instruments Maschine's User Chord Set import
+* Output JSON files are fully compatible with Native Instruments Maschine's User Chord Set import
 * Tested on the latest versions of Chrome, Firefox, and Edge

 ## License